MEAdams/BibleVox/Speech/SpeechDirDoc.md

 6. New prompt: "Enter bible book: malachi  Mark  Matthew"
 7. If you type the letter "t", the prompt again updates.
 8. New prompt: "Enter bible book: matthew"
-9. Hit "Enter" to accept the name or "Backspace" to edit it.
+9. Hit "ENTER" to accept the name or use "BACKSPACE" to edit it.

 ### Chapter number:

 Upon accepting "Matthew" as a book name, you are prompted with: *"Enter a chapter number [1..28]:"*.
 Note that the prompt presents you with the valid chapter numbers of 1 to 28.
 Type "1".
-You can either hit "Enter" to accept the chapter number, or type additional numbers or hit "Backspace" to edit it.
+You can either hit "ENTER" to accept the chapter number, or type additional numbers or hit "BACKSPACE" to edit it.

 ### Verse number(s):

-Upon accepting "1" as a chapter number, you are prompted with: *"Verse (# or #-# or Enter) [1-25]:"*.
+Upon accepting "1" as a chapter number, you are prompted with: *"Verse (# or #-# or ENTER) [1-25]:"*.
 Note that the prompt presents you with the valid verse numbers of 1 to 25.
-Typing "1" followed by "Enter" causes Matthew 1:1 to be recited.
-Typing "1-16" followed by "Enter" causes Matthew 1:1-16 to be recited (i.e. the male genealogy of Jesus).
-Typing "Enter" without including a number causes Matthew 1:1-25 to be recited (i.e. the entire chapter).
+Typing "1" followed by hitting "ENTER" causes Matthew 1:1 to be recited.
+Typing "1-16" followed by hitting "ENTER" causes Matthew 1:1-16 to be recited (i.e. the male genealogy of Jesus).
+Hitting "ENTER" without typing a number causes Matthew 1:1-25 to be recited (i.e. the entire chapter).

 ### Output results:

 The selected Bible text will be displayed so that you may read along with the narration if you like.
 Verse numbers are displayed for your convenience.
 However, verse numbers and other unnecessary and distracting items, such as all punctuation marks, are omitted from the narration.
 Festival will attempt to approximate applicable punctuation mark pauses and textual phrasings that a human reader might perform.
 Festival also will attempt to approximate some voice inflections that a human reader might perform.

 Once narration has completed, you are prompted with: *"<_SPACE_> repeat, <_ENTER_> continue, <_ESC_> exit, <_CTRL-C_> abort:*".
 Simply hit the applicable key(s) to perform your choice.
 The "CTRL-C" command is the only one available for aborting a narration or errant prompt entry.
-If the script is misbehaving, the user changes his mind, or the user wishes to terminate a narration; simply hit the "CTRL-C" key combination to abort the script and then hit the "Up-Arrow" key followed by "ENTER" to restart the *./bible.bash* script.
+If the script is misbehaving, the user changes his mind, or the user wishes to terminate a narration; simply hit the "CTRL-C" key combination to abort the script and then hit the "UP-ARROW" key followed by "ENTER" to restart the *./bible.bash* script.

 ## Dictionary Narration: